vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 A more conservative and preferred approach is to target any non-compliant controls or run each component separately allowed you to perform any functional testing in between.
 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
+{{< tab header="8.0 U3" lang="bash" >}}
+# Providing the tag "eam" will instruct the playbook to only run the eam role.
+This tag can be seen in each roles task/main.yml file.
+ansible-playbook -i 10.182.177.21, -u root playbook.yml -k -v --extra-vars @vars-vcenter.yml --tags eam

+# Providing the tag "VCEM-70-000001" will instruct the playbook to only run task tagged with the STIG ID of VCEM-80-000001.
+ansible-playbook -i 10.182.177.21, -u root playbook.yml -k -v --extra-vars @vars-vcenter.yml --tags VCEM-80-000001
+{{< /tab >}}
 {{< tab header="8.0 U2" lang="bash" >}}
 # Providing the tag "eam" will instruct the playbook to only run the eam role.
 This tag can be seen in each roles task/main.yml file.
 ansible-playbook -i 10.182.177.21, -u root playbook.yml -k -v --extra-vars @vars-vcenter-example.yml --tags eam